syncfusion-content/blazor-docs/blazor/media-query/media-query-reusable.md

 You can globally reuse the Media Query component in any `razor` pages within web application to achieve a more flexible and responsive layout design.

-Refer the following steps to reuse the Media Query in any `razor` pages.

-1. Define the Media Query component along with layout `Body` property within the `CascadingValue` component in **MainLayout.razor** page.
+Define the Media Query component along with layout `Body` property within the `CascadingValue` component in **MainLayout.razor** page.

 {% tabs %}
 {% highlight razor %}